hlridge/bliss-svg-builder/docs/index.md

 ## What is Blissymbolics?

-Blissymbolics (or Bliss) is a semantic language using visual characters to represent concepts.
-It's widely used as an augmentative and alternative communication (AAC) system.
-This library makes it easy to work with the graphical representation of Bliss programmatically - from individual shapes to complete compositions.
+**Blissymbolics (or Bliss)** is an ideographic language in which meaning is expressed through the composition of Bliss characters, each of which carries its own conceptual meaning.
+It is widely used as an augmentative and alternative communication (AAC) system.

+Bliss-SVG-Builder makes it easy to work with the graphical representation of Bliss programmatically, supporting recursive composition of graphical elements and Bliss characters into complete Bliss sentences using SVG.